lumeland/lume.land/docs/advanced/deployment.md

 ## Netlify

-[Netlify](https://www.netlify.com/) is one of the most popular build & deploy systems for Jamstack.
-It doesn't include Deno installed by default but it's possible to install and use it in the build script.
+[Netlify](https://www.netlify.com/) doesn't include Deno installed by default but it's possible to install and use it in the build command.

-The most easy way is by creating a `netlify.toml` file in your repository with the following code:
+Create `netlify.toml` file in your repository with the following code:

 <lume-code>